Thursday 24 May 1940

 Middle East: General Eugene Mittelhauser takes over command of French forces.

 French Homefront: In an odd but purely Gallic expression of patriotism, 10 leading Paris fashion houses declare they will not close despite the war.
 "At this grave hour, couture will continue."
-Coco Chanel is making a controversial decision.
+Coco Chanel is making a controversial decision that will only grow with time due to her associations with the occupying government.

 American Homefront: Night baseball games are introduced at the Polo Grounds in Manhattan, New York and Sportsman's Park in St. Louis.